codemonk007/Javascript-Concepts-/Javascript_concepts/Callbacks_vs_Promises_Vs_Observable.md

-Cannot be call again once it is settled  | Can be reused Can be used for syncronous | can be used both for syncronous and asyncronous Single value return (i.e resolve,pending,reject) | can be multivalued
+Cannot be call again once it is settled  | Can be reused Can be used for syncronous | can be used both for syncronous and asyncronous Single value return (i.e resolve,pending,reject) | can be multivalued no additional methods | we can use observable mathods map,pipe,retry ..etc